ameshkov/swift-psl/README.md

 }

 if let domain = PublicSuffixList.effectiveTLDPlusOne("example.co.uk") {
-    // Prints "example.co.uk
+    // Prints "example.co.uk"
     print("\(domain)")
 }
 ```

-**IMPORTANT:** This library is supposed to be used with ASCII characters.
+> [!NOTE]
-If you're dealing with punycode domains, make sure you decode them first using something like [Punycode][punycode] library.
+> These functions do not normalize domain names.
+If you're dealing with
+non-ASCII characters, make sure you encode them using something like
+[Punycode][punycode] library.

 [punycode]: https://github.com/gumob/PunycodeSwift